mariyamzx/Predictive-maintenance-for-Wind-Turbines-using-ML/README.md

 - **Recall** is prioritized to minimize undetected failures (false negatives), as these are costlier than false positives.
 - Feature importance analysis highlights the most critical turbine sensors for predicting failures.

+## Model Building: XGBoost with Oversampled Data
+XGBOOST on oversampled data worked best!
+To handle the class imbalance in the wind turbine failure dataset, the training data was oversampled.
+An **XGBoost classifier** was then trained using a pipeline that includes:

+- **Preprocessing:** Column transformations for numerical features (imputation + scaling).
+- **Model:** XGBoost with tuned hyperparameters

+The model was evaluated on **train, validation, and test sets** using metrics such as Accuracy, Recall, Precision, and F1-score.
+Feature importance was also extracted to identify key turbine sensor predictors affecting failures.

 ## Usage
 1. Clone the repository: